-I can say what I wish to say in two words, Mr. Winfield, said Bailey.
-This marriage is quite out of the question.
+"I can say what I wish to say in two words, Mr. Winfield," said Bailey.

-Eh?
+"This marriage is quite out of the question."

+"Eh?"

-My father would naturally never consent to it.
+"My father would naturally never consent to it.
 As soon as he hears of what has happened he will forbid it absolutely.
-Kindly dismiss from your mind entirely the idea that my sister will ever he permitted to marry you, Mr. Winfield.
+Kindly dismiss from your mind entirely the idea that my sister will ever be permitted to marry you, Mr. Winfield."